Rahul-Raviprasad/Performance-Engineering/README.md

 Instructions Retired -> How many instructions got executed.

 ### General notes
-Contigous accesses are better -> data fetch as cache line, contiguos data -> single cache fetch supports 8 reads of doubles.
+Contiguous accesses are better -> data fetch as cache line, Contiguous data -> single cache fetch supports 8 reads of doubles.

+check for possibilities to preprocess data to reduce the complexity.

+### cache hierarchy
+Store the most probable accesses in small amount of memory with fast access.
+Hardware heuristics determine what will be in each cache and when.

+### The temperamental cache
+If your access pattern matches heuristics of the hardware, then you program will be blazingly fast.

+### Changing the program
+Many ways to get to the same result
+* change the execution order
+* change the algorithm
+* change the data structures